LamininSolutions/mfsql-connector/source/mfsql-data-exchange-and-reporting-connector/working-with-metadata/synchronizing-metadata/index.rst

 this procedure.
 Note that this procedure will also record the update in MFProcessBatch and MFProcessBatchDetail logging tables.

-`spMFSynchronizeMetadata <page36536335.html#Bookmark26>`__
+:doc:`/procedures/spMFSynchronizeMetadata'

-spMFDropAndUpdateMetadata
+:doc:`/procedures/spMFDropAndUpdateMetadata'

-Use this procedure when on a specific type of metadata is required to be updated, or if the metadata must be updated from SQL to M-Files
+Use this procedure when a specific type of metadata is required to be updated, or before the metadata must be updated from SQL to M-Files and a metadata change has taken place.

 Metadata errors
 ---------------